-Self-assessment can address specific skills in students, it helps teachers to evaluate the potential of all students towards learning.
+Self-assessment can address specific skills in students, it helps teachers to evaluate the potential of all students for learning.
 Some advantages of self-assessment may be;

 Personal growth: it is a result of the activities and areas of your life, whether personal relationships or communication skills.
 It arises from the need to evaluate yourself and identify your positive and negative areas.

-Exposure: self-assessment helps students to identify their areas of self-improvement.
-This process of exposing your strengths and weaknesses isn’t easy, it moves you towards self-development.
+Exposure: self-assessment helps students to identify their areas of improvement.
+This process of exposing your strengths and weaknesses isn’t easy, it moves you towards self-development and awareness.

-Self-awareness: you take a more active part in shaping your personality, objective look towards how you behave and react to situations.
+Self-awareness: you take a more active part in shaping your personality, skills, and competence by taking an objective look at how you learn and how you behave and react to situations.

-Self-assessments are just another way to engage your audience in a combined learning effort to actively alter the perception of the classroom environment.
+Self-assessments are an effective way to engage your students in a combined learning effort to actively alter the experience of learning and self-improvement.
 For instance, students can be given a task to self-assess their class participation in an academic year.
 This may be backed by a grade reward or percentage reward for the final year’s performance.

 Self-assessments help in providing better academic results.
 Many assessors encourage such activities and involve students in collaborative learning to effectively manage the classroom and student motivation.
 It is important to look into oneself and understand our own strengths and weaknesses to work on them more effectively.